RAGHULV75/Python_GUI_Music_Player/README.md

 - pause(): This function pauses the music playback using pygame.mixer.music.pause().
 - unpause(): This function resumes the music playback using pygame.mixer.music.unpause().
 - helloCallBack(): This function shows a popup window using PySimpleGUI.popup() with some information about the application and its developer.

-The main script creates a Tk window with a title, geometry, and resizable settings.
-It also creates a label widget with some text, a button widget with an About command, a frame widget to hold the play_list listbox widget and another frame widget to hold the other button widgets.
-It also creates a label widget to display the song_title.
-It then binds each button widget to its corresponding function.
-Finally, it enters the main loop of tkinter.

-The code uses docstrings to document each function and module according to PEP 257 conventions.
-It also uses type hints to provide automatic type information for parameters and return values according to PEP 484 conventions.
-It also uses comments to explain some parts of the code that are not obvious or need clarification.

 ![music_player](https://github.com/RAGHULV75/Python_GUI_Music_Player/assets/168255383/74b79a6d-25a6-4186-9b63-7323ff2e3745)